About Perron Property

 Recent regional exploration programs led to many important new discoveries: the 210 Gold Zone, Alizée Gold Zone, the E2 Gold Zone, Upper High Grade Zone, E3 Gold Zone, and a new copper rich VMS discovery, the QF Zone.

 Eastern Gold Zone

 The Eastern Gold Zone (“EGZ”) was discovered in December of 2017 during a regional exploration drilling campaign.
-The discovery hole, PE-17-03, identified two zones of near-surface mineralization, now called the High Grade Zone and the Denise Zone, which returned values including 12.22 g/t Au over 4.66 metres and 0.81 g/t Au over 76.50 metres, respectively.
-Follow-up drilling in 2018 in drill hole PE-18-17 intersected values including 269.23 g/t Au over 1.35 metres and 0.74 g/t Au over 20.75 metres in the High Grade Zone and Denise Zone, respectively.
+The discovery hole, PE-17-03, identified two zones of near-surface mineralization, now called the High Grade Zone and the Denise Zone, which returned values including 12.22 g/t Au over 4.66 metres of core length and 0.81 g/t Au over 76.50 metres of core length, respectively.
+Follow-up drilling in 2018 in drill hole PE-18-17 intersected values including 269.23 g/t Au over 1.35 metres in core length and 0.74 g/t Au over 20.75 metres (core length) in the High Grade Zone and Denise Zone, respectively.

 With the ongoing 2020-2022 drill program, Amex further defined and expanded the Denise Zone and identified exceptional high-grade gold continuity in the High-Grade Gold Zone (HGZ).
-To date, Amex has hit very high-grade and often visible gold in multiple zones across the project over a 3.5 km corridor of gold mineralization.
+To date, Amex has hit very high-grade and often visible gold in multiple zones across the project forming a corridor of gold mineralization extending over 3.5 km..

 The carefully planned regional exploration program led to important new discoveries within the Eastern Gold Zone: